-Intake interview Interview conducted at the student's request prior to the start of the study programme if the student believes that he has competencies acquired previously.
+Intake interview Interview conducted at the student's request prior to the start of the study programme if the student believes to have previously acquired competences.
 An intake interview comprises a general assessment from which no rights can be derived by a student.

-An examination of the knowledge, understanding, skills and / or competencies Interim examination of a student required to conclude a unit of study, including an assessment of the results of such an examination (Section 7.10(1) of the WHW).
+Interim examination An examination of the knowledge, understanding, skills and / or competencies of a student required to conclude a unit of study, including an assessment of the results of such an examination (Section 7.10(1) of the WHW).
 An interim examination may consist of one or more parts.